 As for paragraph (b), if the work is in the public domain, there is no copyright protection, and it is incorrect to make reference to "the copyright work".
-In addition, the Act only protects copyright and not "related rights" (whatever this may mean) and such reference is inappropriate and should be deleted.
+In addition, the Copyright Act only protects copyright and not "related rights" (whatever this may mean in this context) and such reference is inappropriate and should be deleted.
 Accordingly, the phrase "the copyright work, or material protected by related rights" should simply be replaced by "the work".